 These models are simple and quickly implementable.
 The algorithms consist of simple calculations that can even be done by humans themselves.
 Thus, these models are explainable, and humans can easily understand how these models arrive at a specific decision.
 To observe the reasons behind that specific decision, users can quickly analyze the algorithm to find the effects of different inputs.

 Explaining more complex models like Artificial Neural Networks (ANNs) or random forests is more difficult.
 They are also referred to as black box models due to their complexity and the difficulty of understanding the relations between their inputs and predictions.

 Businesses use these models more commonly because they are better performing than explainable models in most commercial applications.
 To explain these models, XAI approaches involve building an explanation interface that has data visualization and scenario analysis features.
 This interface makes these models more easily understandable by humans.
 Features of such an interface include:

 XAI interfaces visualize outputs of different data points to explain the relationships between specific features and the model predictions.
-In the above example, users can observe X and Y values of different data points and understand their impact on inference absolute error from the color code.
-In this specific image, the feature represented in the X axis seem to determine the outcome more strongly than the feature represented in the Y axis.
+In the above example, users can observe the X and Y values of different data points and understand their impact on the inference of absolute error from the color code.
+In this specific image, the feature represented in the X axis seems to determine the outcome more strongly than the feature represented in the Y axis.